smallnest/gomemcached/README.md

 - [luxuan/go-memcached-server](https://github.com/luxuan/go-memcached-server)
 - [zobo/mrproxy](https://github.com/zobo/mrproxy)

-I add more implementation and fix some issues, for example, panic on reading long value.
+I added more implementation and fix some issues, for example, panic on reading long value.
 I also add `Context` in handlers so that we can pass more info to handlers.